-Take my word for it, you cannot bake cookies and write a devotion at the same time.
-The results are not what I intended–overly brown sugar cookies.
+Take my word for it, you cannot bake sugar cookies and write a devotion at the same time.
+The results were not what I intended.

 My thought was it will only take a minute to type these few words before I totally forget them.
 But that one thought led to another thought, and then to another until suddenly I remembered the cookies–the very well-baked cookies.